 Most of the coffees on the grocery store shelves spend several days going through the supply and distribution chain, leaving you with relatively tasteless coffee.
 No matter how “high quality” or “premium” the retail-store package claims that its coffee is, it will pale compared to the mid-range coffee, which has been freshly roasted.

-Volcanica mexican coffee
+Volcanica Mexican coffee

-This Mexican coffee from the Chiapas region.
+This Mexican coffee is from the Chiapas region.
 We like how it brings hazelnut nuttiness to an already complex blend of roasted beans and unusual flavors.